GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-69/index.md

 {% youtube id='WF2IjH35w8o' %}

-It’s been **ten years** since Chrome was first released.
-A lot has changed since then, but our goal of building a solid foundation for modern web applications hasn’t!
+It's been **ten years** since Chrome was first released.
+A lot has changed since then, but our goal of building a solid foundation for modern web applications hasn't!

 In Chrome 69, we've added support for: